ParichayGupta/spring-cloud-functions/README.md

 - It represents an operation that accepts a single input argument and returns no result.
 - Unlike most other functional interfaces, Consumer is expected to operate via side-effects.

-### 3. Supplier< T> interface
-- It is also a functional interface introduced in java 8 which is present in java.util package.
-- It represents a function which does not take in any argument but produces a value of type T.
-- this functional interface takes in only one generic namely:-
-  - T: denotes the type of the result

 #### Command to make serverless request to Consumer interface annotated with @Bean

 ```